Natural capital and biodiversity management

 • Signing of a partnership agreement with Oroel to research the development of new personal protective clothing from used materials in order to give them a second useful life.

-• Introduction to the circular economy concept in the environmental training courses given to our professionals.
+• Introduction to the circular economy concept in the environmental training courses.

 • Awareness-raising campaigns on waste separation and management for Enagás contractors and professionals.

 At Enagás, we have a number of measures in place to reduce emissions from our activity that have an impact on the atmosphere.
-During the combustion of natural gas in the equipment of our facilities, non-greenhouse gases such as CO, SOx, NOx, PM10 particles and Non-Methane Volatile Organic Compounds (NMVOCs) are emitted.
+During the combustion of natural gas in the equipment of our facilities, non-greenhouse gases such as CO, SOX, NOX, PM10 particles and Non-Methane Volatile Organic Compounds (NMVOCs) are emitted.
 Therefore, these emissions are directly related to CO2 emissions and are affected by the energy efficiency measures and CO2 emission reduction targets.
-In 2021, there was an increase in non-greenhouse gas emissions compared to 2020, which was directly related to the increase in CO2.
+In 2023, the decrease in non-greenhouse gas emissions compared to the previous year is directly related to the decrease in natural gas consumption, which has enabled Enagás to meet its 2023 target of reducing NOX emissions by 5% compared to 2022.

 In addition, we carry out regular environmental noise measurements at the perimeter of all our infrastructure to check that the levels are within the limits set by the applicable legislation.
 If deviations are detected, corrective actions are taken (acoustic screens, silencers, insulation, etc.).